MichelePiot/Summitpost.org-Redesign/README.md

 Within the planned information hierarchy (can be seen above) scenario 1 was the least successful when trying to find such information.
 This gave a clear understanding this information needed to be presented in a clearer manner for future testing/usability of the website.

+**Mid-Fidelity**

-The mid-fidelity testing took place after initial testing was completed and consisted of a semantic differential test to collect users initial attitudes and reactions to the mid fidelity homepages, and three expanded pages.
+The mid-fidelity testing took place after initial testing was completed and consisted of a semantic differential test to collect users initial attitudes and reactions to the mid fidelity homepage, and three expanded pages.
 The website content was mapped out to provide users three general yet distinct webpages.

-The semantic differential test used looked at key variables within the website.
+The homepage with the most positive feedback was carried into the mid level testing.

 ![Midwireframes](https://github.com/MichelePiot/Summitpost.org-Redesign/blob/master/ProjectFiles/Mid-fidelity%20testing%20wireframes.png)